Lydiajoy97/The_Birdhouse_Project/README.md

 ![Documentation3](https://res.cloudinary.com/dddbuwhyg/image/upload/v1722500863/documentation3.png)

 # Future developments

+- Authenticate profiles so that the admin can montior posts.
+I will do this by adding a approved boolean field to the model and migrate the changes.
+-
 - One future development is to have a meet up page where users can arrange a spot to meet up and book a place.
 There will be an interactive map feature and bookings form.
 This is the build on the community they have found through the bird spotting page.

 - Another feature development is to add a react-bootstrap carosel on the home page.
 This will add to user experience and the overall look of the website.

 - I would also like to add a likes feature so that the users can like eachothers posts.

-- Another future development is to create the profiles page where a user can update and delete thier profile.

-- Another future devlopment is to add a page footer so that a user can contact The Birdhouse and find the socail media pages.
+- Another future devlopment is to add a page footer so that a user can contact The Birdhouse and find the social media pages.

 # Testing-and-Results
 Strategy:
-Much of the testing has been done during devlopment such as the back-end testing.
+Much of the testing has been done during development such as the back-end testing.
 My Api connects to my frontend and I am able to minipulate data.
 I can veiw my admin console and edit and delete posts on there.

 Testing Results:
  You can veiw my testing results here: